MHickey2/Quiz-Lite/TEST.md

 - Play the Quiz.

-The user can play the game, if they cancel out of the prompt, they will be unable to play, but a quick refresh and they can try again.
+The user can play the game, regardless of username submission.

 - See the number of questions to be answered.